Skip to content

 Concurrency model

-• Central runs a background scheduler thread (_Scheduler) that periodically:
+• Central runs an asyncio-based BackgroundScheduler that periodically:

 • Checks connection health and reconnection needs.